VulcanValkyrie/refstack-sync-and-verify/README.md

   - refreshes spreadsheet as it checks line
   - toggles update flag, leaves a reminder to check the result link for entries where links arre broken
+  - pushed to refstack repo for more rigorous testing.

 ////////////////////////////////////////////////Coming Soon///////////////////////////////////////////////////////